Transport in Uruguay: Fuel stations

 The traditional fuel stations were Ancap, Esso, Shell and Texaco.
 In 2005–2006, Petrobras bought the 90 Shell stations.
 In 2006–2007, Ancap bought the 90 Texaco stations.
 In 2011, Bridas bought the Esso stations but kept the brand.

 Waterways

 Uruguay has 1,600 km of waterways.

 Ports and harbors

 Uruguay has a number of ports and harbors including: Montevideo (its major port), Fray Bentos, Nueva Palmira, Paysandú, La Paloma, Juan Lacaze, Carmelo, Conchillas, Salto, Punta del Este, Colonia del Sacramento, Piriápolis, Mercedes.

 Airports

 Uruguay had a total of 94 airfields as of 2012, 11 of which have paved runways.
-The country is primarily served by the Carrasco International Airport in Canelones Department, next to the limit with Montevideo.
+The country is primarily served by the Carrasco International Airport in Canelones Department, near the border with Montevideo Department.
 Handing just over 1.5 million passengers a year, its operating traffic is significantly lighter than others in the region such as Buenos Aires-Ezeiza and São Paulo-Guarulhos.